St. Thomas Aquinas Parish

 The goal of this program is to increase offertory contributions by 20% or more.
 Each parish household will receive more information about the program and be asked to participate to the best of their ability.

 Some, we realize, are on fixed incomes or experiencing difficult financial times.
 We are counting on the many though who are able to make a sacrifice and significantly increase their weekly offering.

 Once the program is under way, more information will be communicated.
 We appreciate your continued generosity and look forward to strengthening our parish through this program.

 We are two Roman Catholic parishes of the Archdiocese of Boston.
 We are deeply committed to our Lord Jesus Christ who is the source of all our faith, hope, strength and love.
-We serve Catholics in Stoughton and the surrounding areas of Canton, Randolph and Avon.
 All are welcome to join us at one of our two parishes.

 Father Joseph Mazzone